arey0pushpa/friendZoned/README.md

 # Welcome to FrienZoned Model Of Vesicular Traffic System!
 =======================

+Graph has to Be Strongly connected + Three connected But not 2-strongly connected.
 The Biology model of Trafficing happens at cell level.
 This model is complete vsnare and tsnare analogy of what happens in real cell.

   ![](http://www.zoology.ubc.ca/~berger/B200sample/unit_8_protein_processing/images_unit8/14_20.jpg)